Fractal Intersections and Products via Algorithmic Dimension: Algorithmic Fractal Dimensions

 \section{Algorithmic Fractal Dimensions}

-This section defines the effective Hausdorff and packing dimensions in terms of algorithmic information, i.e., Kolmogorov complexity.
-We also define conditional and mutual dimensions and discuss some properties of these dimensions, including their relationships to classical Hausdorff and packing dimensions.
+This section defines algorithmic fractal dimensions in terms of algorithmic information, i.e., Kolmogorov complexity.
+We also discuss some properties of these dimensions, including their relationships to classical Hausdorff and packing dimensions.